 So which RTW route is right for you?
 The short answer is whichever one you damn well please.
 The long answer is the route you end up with at the end of your trip after you have decided where you want to go next on the spur of the moment.

 Independent travel is about doing what you want, when you want to do it.
 The world really is your oyster, and that isn’t just a clichéd aphorism.
 Backpacking gives you the freedom to arrive on a tropical island you hadn’t planned on visiting, fall in love with it and stay as long as you damn well please, it gives you the option of moving on from a town or city that doesn’t quite take your fancy a little sooner than you planned, in fact it gives you the autonomy and self determination to do away with your plans and make whole new ones any time you like.
 Even in the middle of your trip!
 If you are thinking of getting a RTW ticket but want to stay longer than a year, then consider just making your own way around the world on a series of single or one open jaw ticket instead, if you want a different route than the one they are offering you, you can do it!

 The best thing is, backpacking is the easiest and simplest thing in the world to do.
 People have been doing it for thousands of years before anyone even thought of a package tour or an RTW ticket with the extended insurance plan thrown in!
 Independent travel really isn’t as daunting as people think it is.
 All you have to do is just go, just do, that’s it.

 So by all means utilise these companies as you see fit, get an RTW ticket if it is the right and cheapest option for you, but don’t be constrained by it.
-I don’t want to put you off exploring all your options, but remember that the flashy ad in your inbox is not the only option.
+I don’t want to put you off exploring all your options, but remember that the flashy ad in your inbox full of a PRs idea of what young people should be doing on a gap year is not the only option.
 You have the world in all it’s infinite variety open in front of you, so explore it on your own terms, be bold, be adventurous.